CoScale/docs/_docs_rum/install.md

 <p class="text-center"><img class="" src="{{ site.baseurl }}/gfx/getting-started/install-rum/rum_install.png" alt="CoScale RUM installation instructions" /></p>

 ## Now we wait
 It can take up to 24 hours before all pages our detected and added to our dashboard.
-While we wait let us get on with the next step of installing our agent as it will provide infrastructure insights and server performance metrics.

-<a href="{{ site.baseurl }}/getting-started/install-agent" class="btn btn-primary btn-lg btn-block spacing-top">Step 3: Installing the agent</a>